Tools Reference

 | Fill | F | Flood-fill a contiguous color region. |

-Brush — Draw freehand strokes that are painted onto the raster layer.
-Supports multiple brush variants including pencil, pen, ink, marker, neon, soft, hard, flat, pixel, airbrush, charcoal, watercolor, scatter, stipple, bristle, crayon, chalk, splatter, sponge, fur, crosshatch, oil, pastel, ribbon, dots, galaxy, smoke, and sand.
-The tool has 28 variants split into two groups: 5 vector variants (pencil, pen, ink, marker, neon) rendered as continuous strokes, and 23 stamp-based variants accessible via the Raster Brush tool.
+Brush — Paints stamps directly onto the active layer's raster pixels — the dominant brush tool, matches Photoshop's mental model.
+Choose from 23+ stamp variants (soft, hard, flat, pixel, airbrush, charcoal, watercolor, scatter, stipple, bristle, crayon, chalk, splatter, sponge, fur, crosshatch, oil, pastel, ribbon, dots, galaxy, smoke, sand, and more).
+Destructive — finished strokes commit to the raster layer; use the Smart Brush instead if you want editable vector strokes.
 Stroke stabilization smooths input via a weighted ring buffer.
 Custom brush tips can be imported from image files via the Brush Tip dialog.
+The Smart Brush is a separate editable-vector counterpart described below.

 - [ and ] keys to decrease/increase brush size